rodrigocolozio/rodrigocolozio/README.md

 ### 👋 Hi.
 ###    Welcome to my github!
-I'm Rodrigo!
+I'm Rodrigo - iOS Developer.
-- 👀 I’m interested in Back end Development
+- 👀 I’m interested in iOS Development and Back end Development.
+- 🌱 I'm currently leaning Swift, UIKit and SwiftUI.
+- 💞️ I'm looking to collaborate on iOS projects and Back End projects on Java applications.
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Back End projects.

 ###  📫 How to reach me: